University of Southampton

 Common issues

-If you lose your connection to eduroam, please follow the guidance below to re-connect:
+If you lose your connection to eduroam, please follow the guidance below to reconnect:

 1. Select settings

-2. Select your connections / networks
+2. Select Connections / networks

 3.Select Wi-Fi